puppetlabs/device_manager/README.md

 Data type: Boolean, with a default of true.

-Specifies automatically including the base class (if one is defined) of the associated device module specified by the `type` parameter, on the proxy Puppet agent.
+Specifies automatically including the base class (if one is defined) of the associated device module (specified by the `type` parameter) on the proxy Puppet agent.

-Device modules often implement a base class that applies an `install` class.
+Device modules may implement a base class that applies an `install` class.
 Automatically including that class will automatically install any requirements of the device module.

 ### run_interval